heshamebaid/NewsCategoryClassifier-TransformerModel/README.md

-# 📰 News Category Classifier (BERT + Flask)
+# 📰 News Category Classifier (Transformer + Flask)

-This web app uses a fine-tuned BERT model to classify news articles into one of 42 categories.
-The model was trained using the Hugging Face Transformers library and deployed using Flask.
+This web app uses a transformer model to classify news articles into one of 42 categories.
+The model was trained on kaggle and deployed using Flask.

 ## 📦 Features